 Texture and Shape Polymer Clay Bread Slices With Simple Tools

 To make bread slices in dolls house scales you will need texturing tools and a cookie cutter to cut out the bread slices.

-To Make A Cutter for Slices of Bread - Follow the basic instruction for making cookie cutters from foil strips with handles of polymer clay.
+Follow the basic instruction for making cookie cutters from foil strips with handles of polymer clay.
 Heavy foil from a baking pan is ideal, but you may also find suitable foil in a scrapbook supply store.
 You want to make a cookie cutter the correct dimensions and shape for a slice of bread in your particular scale.
 In general, slices of bread will have rounded edges, which overlap the sides slightly on the top.
-The top usually also has a small dent towards the centre.
+The top usually also has a small dent towards the center.
 You can easily make a range of different shaped cutters for different styles of bread slice if you wish.Continue to 3 of 5 below.

 03 of 05